-Candidates for full-time officer and Constituent Union President roles may spend up to £100 inc VAT on whatever you require for your campaign.
+Candidates for Constituent Union President roles may spend up to £25 inc VAT on whatever you require for your campaign.
 This covers anything that can be construed as campaigning, except for travel costs incurred when travelling to other campuses.
-For all elements of your campaign, you must ensure that that you get a VAT receipt.
-It is a requirement that you declare your spending by 17:00 on Thursday 29 May 2018 to elections@imperial. ac.uk, including receipts, for 100% reimbursement.
+For all elements of your campaign, you must ensure that you get a VAT receipt.
+It is a requirement that you declare your spending by Thursday 11 June 2020 to elections@imperial.ac.uk, including receipts, for 100% reimbursement.